arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/setting-alvik-arduino-ide/setting-alvik-arduino-ide.md

 ![Upload the drive example](assets/uploadExample.png)

 The Alvik should now start their motor.
 If no movement occurs make sure that:
-- Your board is **ON**
+- Alvik is **ON**
 - Firmware is updated (more information available in the [User Manual](https://docs.arduino.cc/tutorials/alvik/user-manual/)).

-You can at any point revert back to the MicroPython programming eviroment by following the content available over at the [MicroPython installation guide](https://docs.arduino.cc/micropython/micropython-course/course/installation/).
+You can at any point revert back to the MicroPython programming environment by following the content available over at the [MicroPython installation guide](https://docs.arduino.cc/micropython/micropython-course/course/installation/).

 ## Programming Alvik

-Now that your Alvik is correctly setup lets go over some simple sketch uploads.
-If this is your first time with the Arduino IDE there is information available on how to [upload sketches](https://support.arduino.cc/hc/en-us/articles/4733418441116-Upload-a-sketch-in-Arduino-IDE).
+Now that your Alvik is correctly setup, lets go over some simple sketch uploads.
+If this is your first time with the Arduino IDE read how to [upload sketches here](https://support.arduino.cc/hc/en-us/articles/4733418441116-Upload-a-sketch-in-Arduino-IDE).

 ### Libraries

 There are two libraries available in the library manager for use with Alvik:

-- **Arduino_Alvik**: This is the primary library we will use in our sketches, and it contains high-level commands for controlling the "brain" of the Alvik, which is the ESP board.
+- **Arduino_Alvik**: This is the primary library we will use in our sketches, and it contains high-level commands for controlling the "brain" of the Alvik, which is the Nano ESP32 board.
 You can find more information and download it from [here](https://www.arduino.cc/reference/en/libraries/arduino_alvik/).

-- **Arduino_AlvikCarrier**: This library is designed for the STM board on the device and is useful in situations where more fine control is required over commands.
-It allows for more complex development, especially when deeper integration with the hardware is needed.
+- **Arduino_AlvikCarrier**: This library is designed for the STM board on the device and it is useful in situations where more fine control is required over commands.
+It allows more complex developments, especially when deeper integration with the hardware is needed.
 More information and the download link can be found [here](https://www.arduino.cc/reference/en/libraries/arduino_alvikcarrier/).

 ### Print Firmware Version